notaryproject/notation-hashicorp-vault/README.md

-# notation-hc-vault
+# notation-hashicorp-vault
-HashiCorp Vault signing plugin for (Notation)[https://notaryproject.dev/]
+HashiCorp Vault signing plugin for [Notation](https://notaryproject.dev/)

 ## Setup
 1. There are two binaries in the release: `key-helper` and `notation-hc-vault`.